 3. At 2:00 a culture contained 3000 bacteria.
 They are growing at the rate of 150% per hour.
 When will there be 5400 bacteria in the culture?

-• A growth rate of 150% per hour means that r = 1.5 and that t is measured in hours.
+A growth rate of 150% per hour means that and that is measured in hours.

 A note from me: this last example is used in doctor’s offices all over the country.
 If a patient complains of a sore throat, a swab is applied to the back of the throat to extract a few bacteria.
 Bacteria are of course very small and cannot be seen.
 The bacteria are then swabbed to a petri dish and then placed into an incubator, where the bacteria grow overnight.
 The next morning, there are so many bacteria on the petri dish that they can be plainly seen.
 Furthermore, the shapes and clusters that are formed are used to determine what type of bacteria are present.